-Even though women are making more money than ever before and many modern couples are breaking wedding traditions left and right, one tradition that is definitely sticking: parents paying for the wedding.
-To be fair, many brides and grooms do try to pay for some of the wedding, but it seems the big bucks are still being shelled out by both sides of the family.
-According to a new report from marketplace WeddingWire.com, parents of the bride and groom contribute about $19,000 to the wedding in total or about two-thirds of the total cost.
-Usually this breaks down to the bride’s parents giving $12,000 and the groom’s giving $7,000.
-This means the bride's family is paying for almost twice the amount as the groom’s (43 percent versus 24 percent).
+Even though many modern couples are breaking wedding traditions left and right, one tradition is definitely sticking: parents paying for the wedding.
+To be fair, many couples do try to pay for some of the wedding, but it seems the big bucks are still being shelled out by both sides of the family.
+According to a report from WeddingWire, parents contribute about $19,000 to the wedding in total or about two-thirds of the total cost.
+On average, this breaks down to the bride’s parents giving $12,000 and the groom’s giving $7,000—although, of course, costs can be divvied up in many different ways.

 The survey talked to 506 parents who recently had a child get married.
-Ten percent of families are even finding themselves dipping into retirement savings to pay for the wedding of one of their children.
-One-third of parents in the survey said they spent more on their child's wedding than they had originally planned and one in five used a credit card to make payments for the affair.
-However, one in four parents do save in advance for their child’s wedding.
+Ten percent of parents reported finding themselves dipping into retirement savings to pay for the wedding of one of their children.
+One-third surveyed said they spent more on their child's wedding than they had originally planned and one in five used a credit card to make payments for the affair.
+However, one in four parents reported they had saved in advance for their child’s wedding.

-The groom’s family is traditionally responsible for the bride’s engagement ring and wedding rings, groom attire, groomsmen gifts, boutonnieres and corsages for appropriate wedding party and family members, the officiant's fee, the marriage license, rehearsal dinner costs, lodging for the groomsmen, and transportation and lodging for the groom's family and groomsmen.
+The groom’s family is traditionally responsible for the bride’s engagement ring and wedding ring(s), all groom attire, groomsmen gifts, boutonnieres and corsages for appropriate wedding party and family members, the officiant's fee, the marriage license, rehearsal dinner costs and transportation and lodging for the groom's family and groomsmen.

-But if you think money grubbing young couples are just expecting their parents to happily give them cash, you'd be wrong.
-Most couples feel uncomfortable even asking for financial help—over one-third the parents surveyed took it upon themselves to initiate the conversation about paying for the wedding.
-But if you do need some help paying for the wedding keep these tips in mind:
+But if you think couples are just expecting their parents to happily give them cash, you'd be wrong.
+Many newly-engaged couples feel uncomfortable even asking for financial help—more than one-third the parents surveyed took it upon themselves to initiate the conversation about paying for the wedding.
+If the two of you would like your parents' assistance, keep these tips in mind:

-2. Be Specific.
+2. Be specific

-3. Avoid Comparisons.
+3. Avoid comparisons

-Talk with your partner about what a financial contribution from either set of parents come with any strings attached?
-If one side of the family offers to pay for a majority of the wedding, will they expect to have more say when it comes to the wedding guest list, décor, venue, and menu?
+Will a financial contribution from either set of parents come with any strings attached?
+If one side of the family offers to pay for a majority of the wedding, will they expect to have more say when it comes to the wedding guest list, décor, wedding and reception location, even the menu?
 Make sure these type of expectations are clear from the get-go to avoid any surprises that may lead to wedding planning tension down the line.